SilverHalf/mount-balrior/ura/mechanics.md

 ---

 ### Steam Prison
-{: .no_toc}

 Targets a random player with a large AoE.
-They will hear an audio cue, and after a short interval, an arena/cage formation will spawn centered on them.
+They will hear an audio cue, and after a short interval, an arena/cage formation will spawn centered on them (15s cooldown).

 All projectiles originating inside the arena will be reflected back to their caster, which can quickly down an unprepared individual.
 The walls also inflict <img class='inline knockback'> [Knockback] to players attempting to exit the cage, this can be mitigated by giving <img class="inline stability"> [Stability].
 Blinks, shadowsteps and portals also let players exit.